Reflex Sympathetic Dystrophy (RSD) Syndrome

 How is RSD treated?

 Physical therapy is a primary component of treatment.
-There also are several types of medications that can be used and sometimes elevating the affected extremity may be helpful.
-There also are surgical procedures that are used in some cases.
-Treatment needs to be individualized and treatment plans often incorporate several of these measures.
-Treatment if begun early, ideally within the first three months after symptoms begin, can result in remission.
-Early diagnosis is the key.
+There also are several types of medications that can be used.
+Surgical procedures may also help reduce symptoms.
+Treatment plans are individualized and often incorporate several of these measures.

 Is there a cure?

-Not at this time, but research continues.
+There's no cure at this time, but research continues.
 Advances have resulted in some new and effective treatments.
+Some patients may experience a remission of symptoms.

 For more information on RSD/CRPS contact the following organizations: